kubeshop/testkube/docs/executor-gradle.md

 In Java world usually you want to have control over Runtime environment, Testkube can easily handle that for you!
 We're building several Java iamges to handle constraints which Gradle can put in it's build file.

-To use different executor you can use one of our pre-built ones (for Java 8,11,17,18) or build your own docker image based on gradle executor.
+To use a different executor, you can use one of our pre-built ones (for Java 8,11,17,18) or build your own Docker image based on the Gradle executor.

 Let's assume we need JDK18 for our test runs.
 In Testkube, create a new Gradle executor.